 Well hello!
 My name is Pippa Stacey, and I’m a disabled freelancer based in Yorkshire.
 I split my time between writing and blogging, speaking and presenting, and working in communications consultancy in the charity sector.
 In my free time I enjoy theatre, reading, and fundraising, and can usually be found wearing the cosiest of loungewear and drinking *all* the tea.

-Halfway through my undergraduate degree at the University of York, I acquired a debilitating chronic illness.
-This completely changed my sporty, active way of life and it took a huge amount of time and effort to really find my feet and begin to feel like ‘myself’ again.
+When I was a teenager, I acquired a debilitating chronic illness.
+This completely changed my busy, active way of life and it took a huge amount of time and effort to find my feet and adjust to my new normal.

 However, once things seemed a little less like the end of the world, I began to feel more like ‘myself’ again and rediscover my sparkle.
 I found the chronic illness community on social media and for the first time, I was able to connect with other people I could relate to.
 From there I started rebuilding my confidence and sharing my own story, and this led to media opportunities as well.
 It started with speaking up about being a university student with a long-term illness, but these days I find myself happily chatting about anything to do with being a young adult with a life-alerting condition.

 I’ve always been a writer, but all through this topsy-turvy time, writing has been my lifeline.

 It’s something that I really love to do, and something my condition thankfully hasn’t taken away from me.
 Living with a long-term illness has taught me to find humour in even the most bizarre situations, leading to plenty of what my friends have affectionately named ‘Life Of Pippa’ moments.
 Therefore, in 2017 I decided to launch my own blog of the same name, centred around the things that are most important to me.